-- Plan and manage the construction and operations of the Ixtaca Project; - Develop and oversee the implementation of all required project execution systems and procedures including project controls, procurement of contracts, engineering construction, quality assurance and quality control; - Ensure the project objectives, scope and plan are well defined and understood by the project team and stakeholders; - Ensures the compliance with health, safety, environmental and community regulations and corporate standards: - Developing and recommending production strategies, together with capital budget and operating budget requirements to optimize short and long-range production capabilities while minimizing exposure to economic and environmental risk; - Oversee all site activities, site services, construction, pre-commissioning and commissioning; - Assisting the CEO in preparing and presenting to the investors, the executive team and the Board;
+- Planning and managing the operations of the Ixtaca Project; - Developing and overseeing the implementation of all required project execution systems and procedures including project controls, procurement of contracts, engineering construction, quality assurance and quality control: - Ensuring the project objectives, scope and plan are well defined and understood by the project team and stakeholders; - Ensuring the compliance with health, safety, environmental and community regulations and corporate standards; - Developing and recommending production strategies, together with capital budget and operating budget requirements to optimize short and long-range production capabilities while minimizing exposure to economic and environmental risk; - Overseeing all site activities, site services, construction, pre-commissioning and commissioning; - Assisting the CEO in preparing and presenting to investors, the executive team and the Board;

 The Vice President, Operations & Projects shall assist the CEO in establishing and managing relationships with key stakeholders.
-The Vice President, Operations & Projects shall also conducts technical and financial analysis to determine the impact of growth opportunities on various metrics and to establish an execution plan as needed.
+The Vice President, Operations & Projects shall also conduct technical and financial analysis to determine the impact of growth opportunities on various metrics and to establish an execution plan as needed.